 Scan raw keys

-command scans directly from the RocksDB.
-Note that to scan data keys you need to add a 'z'
+The raw-scan command scans directly from the RocksDB.
+Note that to scan data keys you need to add a 'z' prefix to keys.

 ./tikv-ctl --data-dir /var/lib/tikv/db/ raw-scan --from 'zt' --limit 2 --cf default